Extended Weyl groups, Hurwitz transitivity and weighted projective lines I: Generalities and the tubular case: Introduction

-For the generalized Weyl group we can consider the analogue set $T$, and in both cases, $T$ generates $W$, and we can consider the set of reduced factorizations of a Coxeter element (transformation) $c$ into reflections (see Subsection~\ref{sec:IntervalPoset}).
+We associate a simply-laced extended root system $\Phi$ to the category $\COH(\XX)$ following the approach of \cite{STW16} (see Section~\ref{sec:RootSystemDerivedCategory}).
+An exceptional sequence in the bounded derived category of $\COH(\XX)$ is used to obtain a set of roots, from which one can derive the extended root system $\Phi$.
+In particular, the group generated by the reflections in the hyperplanes othogonal to the elements in $\Phi$ is an extended Weyl group $W=W_{\Phi}$.
+Its set of simple reflections $S$ is the set of reflections with respect to the roots induced by a fixed complete exceptional sequence (see Section~\ref{sec:root_star_quiver}).
+Notice that one distinguishes three different representation types for $\COH(\XX)$: it can be of \defn{domestic}, \defn{tubular} or of \defn{wild} type.
+These three types correspond to the three different types of extended Weyl groups.

-There is an action of the braid group $\mathcal{B}_n$ on this set of reduced factorizations where $n = |S|$, the so called Hurwitz action.
-The transitivity of this action as well as of the corresponding action on the set of complete exceptional sequences in the category $\MOD(A)$ plays an important role in the theory for the category of finite dimensional $A$-modules (see \cite{HK16}).
+There is an action, the so called \defn{Hurwitz action}, of the braid group $\mathcal{B}_n$ on the set of reduced reflection factorizations of a Coxeter transformation $c$, where $n = |S|$ (see Section \ref{subsec:Hurwitz}).
+If $(W,S)$ is a Coxeter system, then for every factorization of a Coxeter element into reflections, the set of involved reflections generates the whole group $W$.
+This is not necessarily true anymore for extended Weyl groups that are elliptic (see Example~\ref{Example:Non-generating}).
+Therefore in the study of $\COH(\XX)$ we have to replace the set of all reduced $T$-factorizations by the set

-If $(W,S)$ is a Coxeter system, then for every factorization $c = t_1 \ldots t_n$ of a Coxeter element $c$ into reflections $t_1, \ldots , t_n \in T$, the set $\{t_1, \ldots, t_n\}$ generates the whole group $W$.
-This is not necessarily true anymore for generalized Weyl groups (see Example~\ref{Example:Non-generating}).
-Therefore in the study of $\COH(\XX)$ we have to replace the set of all reduced $T$-factorizations by the set $\Redd(c)$ consisting of all the reduced $T$-factorizations of $c$ that are generating (see Definition~\ref{def:Generating}).
-We also need replacing the non-crossing partitions by the subposet $[\idop, c]^{\text{gen}}$ of the interval poset $[\idop, c]$ that consists of all the elements $w \in [\idop, c]$ that possess a factorization that can be extended to a reduced generating factorization of $c$.
-In a forthcoming paper we are studying this poset.
+consisting of all the reduced reflection factorizations of the Coxeter transformation $c$ that are generating (see Definition~\ref{def:Generating}).
+We also need replacing the generalized non-crossing partitions, that is the \defn{interval poset} $[\idop,c]$, by the subposet $[\idop, c]^{\text{gen}}$ of $[\idop, c]$ that consists of all the elements $w \in [\idop, c]$ that possess a factorization which can be extended to a reduced generating factorization of $c$ (see Section~\ref{sec:IntervalPoset}).
+In \cite{BWY21} it is shown that for $\COH(\XX)$ of domestic or wild type every reduced reflection factorization of the Coxeter transformation in the extended Weyl group is generating.

-We prove for the category $\COH(\XX)$ under the assumption of the transitivity of the Hurwitz action on the following theorem.
+In this paper we prove the following theorem for the category $\COH(\XX)$ for all three types under two further assumptions on the set $\Redd(c)$ (see Section~\ref{sec:MainProof}).
+Both will turn out to be redundant.